briandgomez/Study/Security+/Security Operations.md

 - Rules
     - They're logical paths
     - They can be generic or specific
     - Can have a implicit deny
     - Examples:
         ![alt text](image-29.png)

 - Screened subnets
-    - Its and additional layer of security between you and the internet
+    - Its an additional layer of security between you and the internet

 - IDS/IPS
     - Different ways to find malicious traffic
     - Can customize IPs rules.
-It can take time configure rules (false positives can appear)
+It can take time to configure rules (false positives can appear)

 # Web Filtering
 − Agent-based
     - Software agents are installed on individual devices to monitor and filter web traffic
     - Users can be located anywhere
     - Updates need to be done to all agents

 − Centralized proxy
     - Proxy is sitting in between internet and devices.
 It can be useful for caching, access controls, URL filtering, and content scanning
     ![alt text](image-30.png)

 − Universal Resource Locator (URL) scanning aka URI
     - Can be managed by categories
     - Can have limited control
     - Integrated with NGFW

 − Block rules
-    - Can be done for specific URLs(i.e. *.professormesser.com: Allow)
+    - Can be done for specific URLs (i.e. *.professormesser.com: Allow)
     - Categorize by site content

 − Reputation
-    - Filter based on perceived  (i.e. Trustworthy, Low risk, Medium risk Suspicious, High risk)
+    - Filter based on whats perceived  (i.e. Trustworthy, Low risk, Medium risk, Suspicious, High risk)
     - The reputations can be assigned automatically or manually after a scan

 # Operating System Security
 - <u>Group Policy</u>: manage the computers or users
-- SELinux
+- <u>SELinux</u>: security feature in Linux that limits what programs can do using strict security policies to reduce damage from attacks
     - Adds mandatory access control to Linux

 # Secure Protocols
 - Protocol selection
     - Always use protocols that use encryption.
 If not possible, don't use the app at all
     ![alt text](image-31.png)

 - Port selection
-    - You can have secure(i.e. HTTPS) and insecure (i.e. HTTP) ports
+    - You can have secure (i.e. HTTPS) and insecure (i.e. HTTP) ports
     - The port number does not guarantee security
         - Need to verify security features are enabled